ECommerce Platform

 Teams can react fast to market shifts and customer priorities.
 They make changes without waiting for complete system updates.

 The biggest advantage of composable architecture is avoiding costly platform changes.
-Businesses add new functions as standalone services instead of rebuilding everything.
-They can test these features with select customers before full rollout.
+Businesses can add new functions as standalone services, test them with select customers, and roll them out gradually—without rebuilding everything.

-Companies skip the disruption and expense of traditional re-platforming.
-They keep evolving while staying competitive.
-The composable structure lets them add capabilities at their own speed.
+Companies skip the disruption and expense of traditional re-platforming, allowing them to evolve at their own pace and stay competitive.

 Built-In Monitoring and Issue Management